practicalparticipation/International-Development-Linked-Data-Tools-/README.md

 To just fetch packages from DFID and the World Bank.

+At this point you can either go directory by directory with a shell script that performs a straight XSLT->RDF->NTriples conversion, or use a set of python scripts that also look to generate changesets to synchronise data, including removing deleted data during the sync process.

+#### Python route
 Then change to ~/iati/data/packages/ and run

     python ~/scripts/IATI/convert_to_rdf.py

+#### Shell script route
+Change into each directory and run:

+    ~/scripts/clprocess.sh

+### Upload process

 And then